 A farm structure in a flood hazard or river corridor will undergo additional review by the Floodplain Management Program at the Vermont Department of Environmental Conservation for compliance with its rules.
 Prior to referral for review, the Agency will determine whether the structure is a farm structure as defined in the Required Agricultural Practices.

 Although the Agency’s position on whether proposed structures are “farm structures” may carry some weight, ultimately the application and enforcement of municipal zoning law and the application of 24 V.S.A. §4413(d) rests with each town.

 Incomplete requests will slow down the determination process.

 - For the purposes of “farming,” fences are not considered “farm structures,” however their installation may be considered an agricultural practice.
-This however does not give a property owner the right to install a fence within a highway right of way.
+This does not give a property owner the right to install a fence within a highway right of way.

 - The Secretary cannot grant an alternative setback for the construction of farm structures in a highway right of way.
 Either the Town or the State of Vermont must grant approval.
 You may need to check with the Town or Vermont Agency of Transportation to ensure you know the exact location of a highway right of way.

-- If the property is currently covered by an Act 250 permit, you will need to contact your Act 250 district commission office to obtain a Jurisdictional Opinion on whether written permission from the District Commission is required before the proposed work or any change in the current land use.
+- If the property is currently covered by an Act 250 permit, you will need to contact your Act 250 district commission office to obtain a Jurisdictional Opinion on whether written permission from the District Commission is required before proposed work or any change in the current land use.